odcambc/dms_analysis_stub/README.md

     └── structures
         └── (Output structures will be put in here)
 ```

+### Custom functions

+The `analysis/functions` directory contains some custom functions that are used in the analysis.
+Here is a brief description of some of the utilities:

+`dms_analysis_utilities.r` contains general functions for parsing DMS data and setting up aesthetics.
+Color palettes and
+  some useful variant orderings for plotting are also defined here.

+`map_pdb.r` contains a function for mapping positionally-summarized DMS data onto a PDB structure.
+This function uses the `bio3d` package.

+`plot_heatmap.r` contains a function for plotting a heatmap of DMS data.
+This function is fairly customizable, but the defaults are hopefully reasonable.
+Some useful variant orderings for plotting are defined in `dms_analysis_utilities.R`.

+`mkh_heatmap_function.R` contains an alternative heatmap plotting function.
+Note that the syntax is _not_ identical to `plot_heatmap.r`!

+`plot_scatter.r` contains a function for plotting scatterplots and marginal densities of DMS data.
+This function also tries
+to determine some rough significance thresholds for scores using
+the synonymous variant effect distribution.
+See the comments for more details.

 ## Citations
 This workflow, in some version, has been used in the following manuscripts: